Qin Dechun: Biography

 Qin was born in Yishui County, Shandong in 1893.
 He graduated from the Baoding Military Academy in 1916.
 He was assigned to the Shandong 5th Division for field training, later serving in the Shaanxi army.
 He enrolled in the Beijing Staff College in 1920 and graduated in 1922.
 He then was sent to Henan, ruled by Feng Yuxiang, and was assigned as the chief of staff of the eastern Henan defense headquarters.
 He later joined Feng's Guominjun.

 When Feng ordered his troops to support the Kuomintang's Northern Expedition against the Beiyang government, Qin participated in the fighting at Henan.
 After Feng rebelled against Chiang Kai-shek's Nanjing Nationalist government during the Central Plains War, Qin went into temporary retirement, later becoming became a military counselor for Zhang Xueliang.
-Qin participated in the Defense pf the Great Wall against the Japanese in 1933.
+Qin participated in the Defense of the Great Wall against the Japanese in 1933.
 However, Zhang was forced to surrender control of his army to Chiang Kai-shek in March that year, and He Yingqin was given full authority in north China.
 Qin then became commander in chief of the Third Army Corps and a member of the Beiping military council.
 Later in 1933, he was also made deputy commander of the 29th Army under Song Zheyuan and a member of the government of Chahar.

 In mid-1935, when Song was ordered to Beiping with his 29th Army to stabilize north China in the face of Japanese expansion, Qin succeeded him as governor of Chahar.
 Later that year Qin was moved to Beiping to become mayor and a member of the Hebei-Chahar political council, which was headed by Song.
 He was also elected as a member of the Central Supervisory Committee of the Kuomintang at its Fifth Congress in November 1935.